MikeFFG/HTML-Accessibility-Validator/README.md

 All commands are described from root of project folder.

+Requires gem bundler, npm and grunt.

-Requires gem bundler.
-Run `bundle install` in directory to install dependencies.
+Run `bundle install` in directory to install Ruby Gem dependencies.
+Run `npm install` in directory to install node dependencies.
+Then, the first time you open the project, run `grunt create`.
+This will create the necessary log files.
+If you already have these files, ignore this step because this will overwrite your logs.

 **Running checker**